 This is not really a pure UX topic, but look at it as wide as possible, and you’ll see it really is.
 Choices that people make in their lives are always results of their own goals, expectations, wishes, dreams, experiences… I believe that understanding what makes us human is the key to understanding our users and UX is just that – understanding who we are designing for.

-Beside that, getting a deeper understanding in a topic like this can help shift our focus from “me to they” mentality.
+Besides that, getting a deeper understanding of a topic like this can help shift our focus from “me to they” mentality.
 My users are not me.
 Never forget that.
 We should never design for “me” unless we are designing for ourselves.